kenbrumf/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 # Capacity planning for Active Directory Domain Services

-This topic is originally written by Ken Brumfield, Senior Premier Field Engineer at Microsoft, and provides recommendations for capacity planning for Active Directory Domain Services (AD DS).
+This topic is originally written by Ken Brumfield, Program Manager at Microsoft, and provides recommendations for capacity planning for Active Directory Domain Services (AD DS).

 ## Goals of capacity planning